-Large-scale production has been applied to enrich U-235, deuterium, and lithium-6.
-The original gaseous diffusion technology is now being replaced by high-speed centrifuges as the principal technology for U-235 and is discussed further as part of the fuel cycle.
-Dualtemperature chemical exchange processes are used to enrich hydrogen and lithium isotopes.
+Large-scale production has been applied to enrich U-235, deuterium, boron 10, and lithium-6.
+The original gaseous diffusion technology has now been replaced by high-speed centrifuges as the principal technology for U-235 and is discussed further as part of the fuel cycle.
+Dual-temperature chemical exchange processes are used to enrich hydrogen and lithium isotopes.
+Distillation is used for boron 10.

-Several methods can be used to obtain highpurity deuterium for use as a coolant in heavy water reactors.
-Natural hydrogen contains 0.16 percent deuterium and is enriched to 10 to 20 percent deuterium in pairs of two hundred plate columns.31 The chemical exchange system is hydrogen sulfide gas and water.
+Several methods can be used to obtain high-purity deuterium for use as a coolant in HRWs.
+Natural hydrogen contains 0.16% deuterium and is enriched to 10-20% deuterium in pairs of 200 plate columns [31].
+The chemical exchange system is hydrogen sulfide gas and water.
 One column operates at 27°C and the second at 220°C, with the enriched product removed from the bottom of the cold column that flows to the second set of columns.
-From the second set it goes to distillation and then to electrolysis to yield 99.8 percent deuterium.
+From the second set it goes to distillation and then to electrolysis to yield 99.8% deuterium.
 The specific enrichments at the crossovers between processes are controlled by energy considerations.
 Other methods in use are the chemical exchange reaction between liquid ammonia and hydrogen and nitrogen gas using potassium amide as a catalyst.
 At least two plants are in commercial operation: one in Argentina and one in India.